SamH135/MySQL-Database-Project/ReadMe.txt

     - Page where users can be added, edited or deleted from the system

-AdminLogin.ejs:
-    - Login page for admin access
-    - Will be required to access UserManagement

 styles.css:
     - CSS file used by HTML files for basic font/color choices